SapitoSucio/froggo-guides/docs/script_commands.md

 invoking character.
 It uses the normal X and Y coordinates from the main map.

-The colors of the marks are defined using a hexadecimal number, same as the ones used to color text in 'mes' output, but are written as hexadecimal numbers in C.
+The colors of the marks are defined using a hexadecimal number, same as the ones used to color text in `mes` output, but are written as hexadecimal numbers in C.

 (They look like `0x<six numbers>`.)